ISO IEC 17799 2000*

 of related fallback and business resumption plans.

-Make sure that owners of business processes and resources are responsible for managing the implementation of the emergency
+Make sure that owners of business processes and resources are

 response procedures that effect their areas.